-You can make this recipe a day in advance.
-If you're not serving it right after preparation, seal plastic wrap around the bowl or dishes while it is in the refrigerator.
-Then remove it prior to serving.
+- You can make this recipe a day in advance.
+If you're not serving it right after preparation, seal plastic wrap around the bowl or dishes and store in the refrigerator.

-After the mousse sets in the refrigerator, you can top it with more whipped cream and cocoa powder, or serve it plain.
-The gelatin and heavy whipping cream in the mouse helps to stabilize the dessert, giving it its firm-yet-creamy texture.
+- After the mousse sets in the refrigerator, you can top it with more whipped cream and cocoa powder, or serve it plain.
+The gelatin and heavy whipping cream in the mouse helps to stabilize the dessert, giving it a firm yet creamy texture.